-For the purpose of the UNBC online application, applicants are welcome to upload unofficial transcripts from all post-secondary institutions attended as they can be used for evaluation, however, you need to make arrangements to have official transcripts sent directly from the issuing institution to UNBC by the application deadline.
+For the purpose of the UNBC online application, applicants are required to upload unofficial transcripts from all post-secondary institutions attended to their application so they can be used for evaluation, however, you need to make arrangements to have official transcripts sent directly from the issuing institution to UNBC by the application deadline.

 Official transcripts are those that the applicant has:

 - Either requested be sent from their post-secondary institution directly to UNBC, or

 - Ensured that the post-secondary institution has sent them one which has remained in the sealed institutional envelope it was provided in.

 Official transcripts from all post-secondary institutions are required, no matter how long it has been since you attended and even if the coursework was not completed or a degree was not awarded.
 Failure to do so may result in your admission being denied, an admission offer rescinded, or removal from a graduate program.
 Official transcripts should be sent to:

 Office of the Registrar, Attn: Graduate Admissions

 3333 University Way

 Prince George, BC V2N 4Z9 CANADA

 Listing all Post-Secondary Institutions